ovidiuch/react-redux-layout/README.md

 ## Performance

 Dynamic styles are slower and more verbose than classes.
-It's up to you to decide if the benefits outweigh the cost.
+It's up to each of us to decide if the benefits outweigh the cost.
 Remember, most CSS attributes are static and should continue to be applied using classes.

 ## SSR